dator-zz/sfGravatarPlugin/README.md

 Or :
       <img src="<?php echo gravatar_image('name@domain.com', 140, 'G'); ?>" />

-You can check if an email as a gravatar (warning, very slow due to get_headers() php function)
+You can check if an email as a gravatar (warning, slow due to curl function)

       <?php if(gravatar_has_image('name@domain.com')): ?>
         <!-- -->